adminmagazin/quick-provision/README.md

 #Linux VM Quick Provisioning

-This script downloads an Linux cloud image, resizes the image, writes another image with user data, then creates a KVM virtual machine and boots it.
+This script downloads a Linux cloud image, resizes it, writes another image with user data, then creates a KVM virtual machine and boots it.

 ##Features
 * customize Ubuntu or Fedora cloud image and provision it as a KVM virtual machine